exonum/exonum-doc/src/advanced/network.md

 ## Peer-to-peer Full Node Network

-The nodes communicate with each other via TCP/IP.

-Messages in the own [Exonum binary serialization format](../glossary.md#binary-serialization) are sent over TCP to communicate among the full nodes.
+Full nodes use the [Exonum binary serialization format](../glossary.md#binary-serialization) over TCP to communicate with each other.

 Auditor nodes do not receive consensus messages (`Propose`, `Prevote`, `Precommit`).